Ozioma-Marylinda/requirement-analysis/README.md

 * **Provide a clear visual representation of system functionalities.**
 * ** Help in identifying and organizing system requirements.**
 * ** Facilitate communication among stakeholders and development team.**

+## Acceptance Criteria.

+## Importance of Acceptance Criteria in Requirement Analysis

+Acceptance criteria are essential in requirement analysis because they:

+- Ensure **all stakeholders have a shared understanding** of the system's functionalities.
+- Provide a **concrete basis for testing and validation**, reducing ambiguity.
+- Help in **maintaining system quality** and ensuring features meet **user expectations**.

+### Example – Checkout Feature (Booking Management System)

+**Acceptance Criteria:**

+- Users must be able to **review selected property details** before proceeding to payment.